 Doctors recommend regular skin exams to look for suspicious growths, moles, or other changes that may be a sign of skin cancer.
 These exams are particularly important for people with risk factors for skin cancer, such as those with a family history of the condition.

 A doctor may include a skin exam as part of a routine checkup.
-The exam will typically involve the doctor checking the person’s skin from head to toe.
+The exam will typically involve the doctor checking the person’s skin

 A healthcare professional may recommend a clinical breast exam to check for abnormalities in and around the breast area.